-Admissions decisions are based on a comprehensive evaluation of submitted criteria: past academic performance including course of study, GPA, rank in class; co-curricular involvement; personal characteristics; writing ability; and the applicant's potential for academic and personal success at the College.
-Utica College values diversity on its campus and encourages applications from students of different heritages, beliefs, and backgrounds.
+Admissions decisions are based on a comprehensive evaluation of submitted criteria: past academic performance, including course of study, GPA, rank in class; co-curricular involvement; personal characteristics; writing ability; and the applicant's potential for academic and personal success at the College.
+Utica College values diversity and encourages applications from students of different heritages, beliefs, and backgrounds.